-- Find Alberta professional associations at this Alberta government directory.
+- Find Alberta professional associations and other public agencies.

 - Check out certification requirements at OCCinfo to download web listings of associations that regulate professions and trades in Alberta.

 - Use the CICIC Directory of Occupational Profiles to learn about your intended occupation in Canada, and the associated requirements

 Union websites post news articles, job openings, and other information for their members.

 - Visit the Building Trades of Alberta website, to connect with many Alberta trade unions, representing 75,000 members working in the residential, commercial and industrial construction, maintenance and fabrication industries